vignetteapp/ideas/client/2022/March/rfc-model-api.md

 - The API must be robust and provide the necessary facilities for the developers.
 - The API should be abstracted enough so developers will not write platform-specific rendering APIs (OpenGL, Vulkan, WebGPU, etc.), but powerful enough to support their model format's specialized rendering techniques.

-- Registration of model providers should be as easy as one command invocation, and as much as possible **Model providers should not write their own UI to prevent fragmentation.**.
+- Registration of model providers should be as easy as one command invocation, and as much as possible **Model providers should not write their own UI to prevent fragmentation.**

 ## API